jbatara/CarbsTheBakery2.0/README.md

-# _Carbs: The Bakery_
+# _Carbs: The Bakery 2.0_

-#### _A Basic "Point of sale" system for a bakery, September 27th, 2019_
+#### _A Basic Online Order Fulfillment system for a bakery, October 11th, 2019_

 #### _By **Jennifer Batara**_

 ## Description

-This application is a C#.Net application run in the console that is able to track transactions for a bakery with certain discount schemes.
+This application is a ASP.Net MVC web application rthat is able to track transactions for a bakery with certain discount schemes.

-The user is able to add a new transaction, see old transactions, and edit old transactions.
-Currently the transactions are stored locally, and are not saved between run istances of the console application.
+The user is able to add a new vendors, see a list of vendors, add orders, and see a list of all orders/or orders by vendor.
+Currently the transactions are stored locally, and are not saved between run istances of the local web application.

 ## Specifications: Pricing